thisispratt/hacktoberfest_2021/README.md

 # hacktoberfest_2019

                  Solve any question and send a pull request.
+                 Make sure you submit the program in the correct folder. (i.e. C programs in C folder and C++ program in C++ folder)

 # C / C++ Questions